NATO chief accuses Russia of deep involvement in east Ukraine

 Military action by NATO, which is focused on protecting its own 28 members from Poland to Canada, is not on the agenda.

-Rasmussen said NATO was not discussing military involvement in non-NATO member Ukraine and wanted to strengthen the defences of eastern European allies nervous about Russia's intentions.
+Rasmussen said NATO was not discussing military involvement in non-NATO member Ukraine and wanted to strengthen the defenses of eastern European allies nervous about Russia's intentions.

 Rasmussen said later that whether to send military supplies to Ukraine would be a decision for NATO member governments, rather than NATO itself, to make.